 Mango - Any variety, just make sure it's ripe!

 Chia seeds - I almost always use black chia seeds, but white work too

 Coconut milk - Full fat or light.
 If you use canned full fat milk, the chia pudding will be ready within an hour.
 If you use light coconut milk, you'll want to add 1 more tablespoon of chia seeds and you may need to refrigerate a bit longer.
 See recipe notes for more info!

 Maple syrup - Can sub honey or coconut sugar

 Step 1: Whisk ingredients.
 Add coconut milk and syrup to a small bowl and whisk together, then add in the chia seeds and stir to combine.
 Place the entire bowl in the refrigerator about at least 1 hour.

 Step 2: Make mango purée.
-After the hour is up (or right before you're ready to eat), make the mango purée by adding 3/4 cup mango and 2 tbsp water (or more) to a small blender and pulsing until smooth.
+After the hour is up (or right before you're ready to eat), make the mango purée by adding 3/4 cup mango and 2 tablespoon water (or more) to a small blender and pulsing until smooth.